Making Existing Quantum Position Verification Protocols Secure Against Arbitrary Transmission Loss: Discussion

 \subsubsection{Acknowledgments}

 We thank Adrian Kent for an interesting initial discussion, pointing out photon presence detection to us.
-We further thank Wolfgang Löffler and Kirsten Kanneworff for helpful discussions on experimental matters.
+We further thank Wolfgang Löffler and Kirsten Kanneworff for helpful discussions.
 RA and HB were supported by the Dutch Research Council (NWO/OCW), as part of the Quantum Software Consortium programme (project number 024.003.037).
 AB is supported by the French National Research Agency in the framework of the ``France 2030” program (ANR-11-LABX-0025-01) for the LabEx PERSYVAL.
 MC acknowledges financial support from the Novo Nordisk Foundation (Grant No. NNF20OC0059939 ‘Quantum for Life’), the European Research Council (ERC Grant Agreement No. 81876) and VILLUM FONDEN via the QMATH Centre of Excellence (Grant No.10059).
+This research was conducted when RA and PVL were affiliated with CWI Amsterdam and QuSoft.
 PVL and HB were supported by the Dutch Research Council (NWO/OCW), as part of the NWO Gravitation Programme Networks (project number 024.002.003).
+PVL is also supported by France 2030 under the French National Research Agency award number ANR-22-PETQ-0007.
 LEF and FS were supported by the Dutch Ministry of Economic Affairs and Climate Policy (EZK), as part of the Quantum Delta NL programme.
+Part of this work was completed while MC was Turing Chair for Quantum Software, associated to the QuSoft research center in Amsterdam, acknowledging financial support by the Dutch National Growth Fund (NGF), as part of the Quantum Delta NL visitor programme.